 Using technology for client communication can lead to higher satisfaction and faster response times.
 Tools such as:

-• Client portals, which provide clients with real-time updates and easy access to their case information
+- Client portals: Provide clients with real-time updates and easy access to their case information.

-• Instant messaging platforms, facilitating quick and direct communication
+- Instant messaging platforms: Facilitate quick and direct communication.

-• Data analytics tools, helping law firms make informed decisions based on client trends and case outcomes, including client intake processes.
+- Data analytics tools: Help law firms make informed decisions based on client trends and case outcomes, including client intake processes.

 Effective elite firms leverage technology to help new associates gain expertise rapidly, thereby enhancing their billable rates.
 Training modules, virtual mentorship programs, and AI-driven learning platforms can accelerate the onboarding process and ensure that new hires quickly become productive members of the team.